Procountable groups are not classifiable by countable structures: Introduction

-Since each countable discrete group is procountable, by the aforementioned result of Mekler~\cite{Mekler1985}, GI is reducible to the isomorphism relation on 2-nilpotent procountable groups of exponent~$p$.
+Since each countable discrete group is procountable, by a result of Mekler~\cite{Mekler1985}, GI is reducible to the isomorphism relation on 2-nilpotent procountable groups of exponent~$p$.
 It follows that the topological isomorphism relation of procountable groups is a complete analytic set and hence non-Borel.

 Recall that $E_1$ is the Borel equivalence relation of eventual equality of sequences of real numbers.
-By a celebrated theorem of Kechris and Louveau \cite{KL}, $E_1$ is not Borel reducible to any orbit equivalence relation induced by a Borel action of a Polish group.
+By a celebrated theorem of Kechris and Louveau~\cite{KL}, $E_1$ is not Borel reducible to any orbit equivalence relation induced by a Borel action of a Polish group.
 It follows that any equivalence relation to which $E_1$ is Borel reducible has the same property.
 Recall that $\ell_\infty$ is the Borel equivalence relation on $\mathbb{R}^\mathbb{N}$ given by

 By a result of Rosendal (see \cite[Theorem 8.4.2]{GaoBook}), $E_1$ is Borel reducible to $\ell_\infty$, and thus $\ell_\infty$ is not Borel reducible to the orbit equivalence relation of any Borel action of a Polish group.
 The following is the main result of this paper.